Soracom Onyx LTE Dongle Setup Guide

 SIM Registration

-If you have not already done so, take a moment to follow the instructions in the SIM Registration documentation and register your Soracom SIM card to your account.
+Soracom SIM cards come in a variety of form factors, such as embedded or pre-inserted in a device, or separately as part of a connectivity kit.
+If you have not already done so, take a moment to follow the instructions in the SIM Registration documentation to see how to register a variety of Soracom SIM cards to your account.

 Hardware Setup

-1. Carefully remove the Soracom SIM card from its packaging.
+1. Carefully remove the Soracom SIM card from its outer packaging.

-2. Slide the rear cover open in order to access the SIM slot.
+2. Slide the rear cover open to access the SIM slot.

 Open rear cover